Architecture¶

 By default, AOI reads fill outside-AOI / outside-coverage pixels with the

-COG nodata value when present, otherwise 0, and a valid_mask is
+COG nodata value when present, otherwise 0.
+Rasteret also computes a

-TorchGeo-standard by default and does not include valid_mask (see
+TorchGeo samples remain TorchGeo-standard and do not include valid_mask

 Ingest drivers¶